gojasper/devops-takehome-public/README.md

 ## Deliverables

+> [!IMPORTANT]
-Please provide a **public** github repo url with the following sections.
+> Please submit a **public** github repo url with the following deliverables in an email to your hiring manager.
+Thank you!

-*email your Jasper recruiter with the github link*

-1. **Working Docker setup** - Documentation on how to run the Docker image with the correct configuration
+1. **Service Docker Container** Provide documentation on how to run the Satellite Service Docker container locally with the correct configuration.
-2. **Helm chart** - Complete Helm chart in a `helm/` directory with:
+2. **Helm chart** Complete Helm chart in a `helm/` directory with:
   - `Chart.yaml`
   - `values.yaml`
   - `templates/` directory with all necessary Kubernetes manifests
-3. **Documentation** - A brief markdown document explaining:
+3. **Documentation** A brief markdown document explaining:
   - How to run the Docker image with the correct configuration
-   - How to deploy using Helm
+  - How to deploy the service to k8s using Helm
-   - How to verify everything is working
+  - Testing/validation steps
-   - Screenshots of the deployment in minikube and http response from the running pod
+  - Screenshot of the Satellite service deployment in local k8s and healthy pods
+  - Screenshot of http response (on either endpoint) from the service running in k8s
+  - Screenshot of logs from your cronjob
   - Any additional functionality you added

 ## Evaluation Criteria